chris11-taylor-nttd/python-template-test/README.md

 To execute tests with the project's dependencies, issue the `uv run pytest` command.
 You may use the `pytest` command directly only if you activate a virtual environment.

+After you have run `make configure` during the initial setup, two targets are available as shortcuts:

+- `make test` will run `uvx run pytest`
+- `make coverage` will run `make test`, generate coverage reports, and then open the HTML version of the coverage report in a browser for ease of use.

 ## Further reading

 - [Set up VSCode](./docs/ide-vscode.md) for an improved development experience